-Christian made his professional debut as a substitute in a 2-0 win over FC Ingolstadt on 30 January 2016.
+Christian made his professional debut as a substitute for Borussia Dortmund in a 2-0 win over FC Ingolstadt on 30 January 2016.

 He made his Europa League debut in a 2-0 win over Portuguese giants FC Porto on 18 February.
 Christian made further appearances from the bench in Europa League fixtures against Tottenham Hotspur and Klopp’s Liverpool FC team.

-Dortmund’s European adventure was ended after a 4-3 loss to Liverpool FC at Anfield in the Europa League quarter-finals.
+Dortmund’s European adventure was ended by a 4-3 loss to Liverpool FC at Anfield in the Europa League quarter-finals.

 Christian scored in his first Bundesliga start in a 3-0 win over rivals Hamburg on 17 April 2016.

 Six days later, Christian scored in successive Bundesliga games in a 3-0 victory over Stuttgart.